"What is the matter with you girl?"

 But the right culture is important for small businesses retaining talented people and standing out in a crowded business space.

 Don't take my word for it.

 James Garvin, writing for Gaebler Ventures identifies four factors you can use to decide on how best to implement a rewarding and rich culture, within your business.

 His four factors are:

 1. Autonomy - Allow individuals to make decisions when they are needed.
 Empower your employees.

 2. Rewards - Create a proper metric and reward system where individuals and departments are rewarded for their specific and unique contributions.

-3. Benefits - Providing benefits like health insurance, flex hours, and more are often times more important to employees than base pay.
+3. Benefits - Provide benefits like health insurance, flex hours, and more.
+These are often more important to employees than base pay.